RyleyMichael/Databases-Tutorial/index.md

 # Inner-Join or Where?
 The Choice is Yours

 ## INTRODUCTION
 Welcome to the tutorial.
 In this lesson, we will provide a brief overview of the inner-join and where clauses in SQLite.
-We will demonstrate some simple problems where an INNER-JOIN can be rewritten with a where clause.
+We will demonstrate some simple problems where an inner-join can be rewritten with a where clause.
 Finally, we will provide you with additional exercises to practice selecting data from two or more tables using both methods.

 ***It is our goal that by the end of this tutorial, you will be able to make a more informed decision on your preferred method of joining tables.***